How Effective Are NPM Malicious Package Detectors? A Large-Scale Empirical Study: Empirical Results

 \textit{Capability-end tools} flag any invocation of sensitive APIs regardless of context.
 Packj\_static maps 56 JavaScript APIs to 10 permission categories and flags any matching package, achieving 98.69\% recall but a signal-to-noise ratio of 1:71.
 OSSGadget's false positives arise largely from matching keywords such as \texttt{curl} and \texttt{wget} in README files and comments rather than executable code, a structural flaw no rule update can fully resolve.

 \textit{Intent-end tools} impose stricter evidence requirements at the cost of recall.
 GENIE's \texttt{theft-os} query demands $\geq$3 unique OS data sources flowing to the same HTTP sink, creating a step-function boundary: multi-source exfiltration is caught with near-perfect precision, while single- or dual-source attacks are missed entirely, and non-HTTP exfiltration channels are excluded by definition.
-SAP\_DT/RF achieve 99.88\% precision through a different mechanism: their learned boundaries are so narrow that only patterns closely matching the 102-sample training set are flagged.
-SocketAI's low recall stems from its own pipeline design, where the Critical Reports stage explicitly instructs the LLM to challenge claims about vulnerabilities, systematically downgrading initially correct malware judgments.
+SAP\_DT/RF achieve 99.88\% precision because their learned boundaries are so narrow that only patterns closely matching the 102-sample training set are flagged.

 \textit{GuardDog} sits between these two extremes by using taint analysis that requires end-to-end data flow from sensitive sources to network sinks as partial evidence of malicious intent, combined with an allowlist of known legitimate hook patterns to suppress false positives.
 Notably, just two of its 22 rules account for over 90\% of detections: \texttt{npm-install-script} targeting lifecycle script abuse and \texttt{shady-links} targeting suspicious outbound URLs, revealing that NPM malware is homogeneous in its attack entry point.